Deploy a Spring Boot application JAR file with Nginx reverse proxy

 Photo by Zachary Varga / Unsplash

 Spring Boot provides two ways to package the application: JAR and WAR.
 Both processes generated a single file you can execute using the JRE.
-In production, this is not enough since you need to make the application accessible through the internet by typing a URL.

 Prerequisites